The First Timer’s Guide to the Best Real Estate Investing Advice Ever Conference

 Dress to impress, but don’t wear a specific outfit because you think you are supposed to look a certain way.
 Best Ever attendees cover a wide-range of real estate investing niches, so you will fit in no matter what you wear.
 I would, however, avoid wearing fitness shorts or sweat pants.

-Also, keep in mind that the Best Ever Conference is in Keystone, CO, a Rocky Mountain resort town in February.
-So make sure you bring your winter gear (or buy winter gear if you are lucky enough to live in a state that doesn’t experience harsh winters).
+Also, keep in mind that the Best Ever Conference is in Denver, CO, at mile-high altitude in February.
+So make sure you bring your winter gear (or buy winter gear if you are lucky enough to live in a state that doesn’t experience harsh winters) if you are venturing outside the Gaylord Rockies resort.

 There are also happy hours and after parties at night, so you may want to bring a change of clothes for the evenings (and your dancing shoes).